 Is Diarrhea Normal During Alcohol Detox?

 Diarrhea is a common side effect of alcohol and drug detox.
-This is a temporary effect of alcohol withdrawal.
 If gastrointestinal symptoms like diarrhea, vomiting, or stomach pain become severe, seek medical attention right away.

 Read more about detoxing from alcohol